 Major in Russian and East European Studies (REES)

 In addition to linguistic flexibility, the REES major allows students to pursue their specific disciplinary interests through three concentrations: “Language, Literature, and Culture,” “History, Politics, and Society,” and “Cinema, Arts, and Letters.”
-Majors are encouraged to complete a summer or a semester study abroad to gain first-hand understanding of the communities they study and to advance their language competency.
+Majors are encouraged to complete a summer or a semester of study abroad to gain firsthand understanding of the communities they study and to advance their language competency.
 The major offers an honors option.

 Major Requirements